STOP Bad Therapy: Myths About Microaggressions

 Resulting Harms Therapists who believe this myth are likely to be dismissive and invalidating of their clients’ distress about microaggressions, worsening symptoms.

-Racist Theory Microaggressions are not aggressive.
+Racist Theory Microaggressions are not aggressive because they are unintentional.

 His Own Words “There is no research evidence that microaggressions correlate with indices of either aggression or prejudice in deliverers.”